Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

 Yes, only 1 raise per leg.

-But doing only 1 rep of 1 exercise meant she was able to finish the day at work.
-She simply marked what date she did the leg raise.
+But doing only 1 rep of 1 exercise meant she was able to finish her day at work.
+She simply marked each day she did the leg raise.

 The next week, she did just 1 ankle lift.